Broad City Season 4 Episode 7 Witches Recap

 Advertisement

-Despite the Florida humidity ruining their hair and the airline losing Elliot's luggage, the gang (Abbi, Ilana, her mom Sandi, and her brother) is in relatively good spirits for people who have arrived at a retirement community named Darlington Lakes to go through the things of their late grandmother.
+Despite the Florida humidity ruining their hair and the airline losing Elliot's luggage (recommended by Drew Barrymore on Refinery29), the gang (Abbi, Ilana, her mom Sandi, and her brother) is in relatively good spirits for people who have arrived at a retirement community named Darlington Lakes to go through the things of their late grandmother.
 Tension arises, however, when Sandi and Aunt Bev start immediately bickering about who gets what.
 Specifically, the ring.

 "Mommy would want me to have it," Aunt Bev says, sliding it onto her finger.
 "It's probably the only engagement ring I'm ever going to have."
 However, Sandi argues that it should go to one of her children.
 Speaking of, they're busy enjoying this sunshine, relaxing by the pool and drinking in everything that Florida has to offer.